azazellochg/temscript/docs/about.rst

 ``C:\Titan\Scripting\Advanced TEM Scripting User Guide.pdf``.

-The manual is your ultimate reference, this documentation will only describe the python wrapper to the COM interface.
+The manual is your ultimate reference, this documentation will only describe the Python wrapper to the COM interface.

 Microscope class
 ----------------